CrafterJSS/COP4710-GroceryStore/README.md

 ## Instructions:
 1. Run `npm install` from the project root directory
-2. Run `npm start` to run the application which can be acessed from `localhost:8080` in the browser
+2. Run `npm start` to run the application which can be accessed from `localhost:8080` in the browser

 ## Screenshots:
 Login: